-In light of the current situation with coronavirus (COVID-19), we have introduced measures to prevent the future evictions of any tenant who cannot pay their housing rent directly because of coronavirus.
+We are working hard to stop evictions of any tenant who cannot pay their rent because of coronavirus.

 Phone 0300 123 4000 from 8.45am